 This, of course, is a disastrous combination: a plentiful supply of addictive energy-laden food.
 Is it any wonder then that the fattest nations consume the most processed food?

-It is for this reason why, if you are serious about improving your health, you must drastically reduce your consumption of processed foods and adopt clean eating principals.
+It is for this reason that, if you are serious about improving your health, you must drastically reduce your consumption of processed foods and adopt clean eating principles.

 How Not to Die – Michael Greger, MD